Ambuj-UF/TreeConv/README.md

 TreeConv
 ========
-This Program takes bootstrap trees as input and generates a descesion tree on the basis of unique martition matrix The depth of tree tells us the convergence level of bootsrap run.
+This Program takes bootstrap trees as input and generates a descesion tree on the basis of unique bipartition matrix The depth of tree tells us the convergence level of bootsrap run.

 Instructions